· Veytron Technologies · Edge AI · 7 min read

 The capability was proven.
 The task was to rebuild it so that no data ever left their infrastructure.

-Why FreeRTOS logs make this tractable
+Why FreeRTOS logs make the starting point simpler

 The first question was whether a locally-hosted model could realistically handle this task.
 The answer depends heavily on the type of device.